Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 7: Flash of Genius

 You've gained the ability to come up with solutions under pressure.
-When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your reaction to add your Intelligence modifier to the roll.
+When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your Reaction to add your Intelligence modifier to the roll.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.